truenas/middleware/docs/userguide/index.rst

 The Account Configuration section of the administrative GUI describes how to manually create and manage users and groups.
 This section contains the following
 entries:

-* Groups: used to manage UNIX-style groups on the FreeNAS® system.
+* `Groups`_: used to manage UNIX-style groups on the FreeNAS® system.

-* Users: used to manage UNIX-style accounts on the FreeNAS® system.
+* `Users`_: used to manage UNIX-style accounts on the FreeNAS® system.

 Each of these entries are described in more detail in this section.